oVirt/ovirt-site/source/node/engine-node-integration.html.md

 3. Fix public key file name
     -   See: <http://gerrit.ovirt.org/#change,311>

+### Ubunto / Gentoo / others

+No experience yet.
+Can start by building an rpm and extract its artifacts or alternatively convert the rpm to deb using alien? <http://www.howtoforge.com/converting_rpm_to_deb_with_alien> - please fill in if the details you have it working

 ### Fedora / other RPM and yum based host

 * the process started on Fedora 14 machine which was updated by yum to Fedora 16

-*   clone the latest vdsm fro gerrit.ovirt.org/vdsm
+clone the latest vdsm from gerrit.ovirt.org/vdsm

 `git clone `[`git://gerrit.ovirt.org/vdsm`](git://gerrit.ovirt.org/vdsm)
       cd vdsm

-*   all the patches on the ovirt node needs to be applied here as well (soon will be merged)
+all the patches on the oVirt Node section needs to be applied here as well (soon will be merged)

-*   rpm it
+rpm it

       ./autogen.sh --system && ./configure
       make clean && make rpm